There’s a line you don’t want to cross. It’s when you realise that the time needed to manage your life has overtaken living your life.

 - Web published

 It seems I photograph both for practical purposes and creative endeavour.
-Unfortunately, that hasn’t changed since the phone camera came along, and it’s unlikely to change.
+Unfortunately, that hasn’t changed and is unlikely to change.
 No opportunity there to save some time.

 How I want to manage the photos is also unlikely to change.
 Archive.
 Process.
 Publish.

-Perhaps WHEN I manage them is the critical factor, to reduce the number of times I jump straight to Publish.
-As with many things, doing a little regularly is easier than finding the time to tackle a huge job.
+Perhaps WHEN I manage them is the critical factor.
+As with many things, doing a little often is easier than finding the time to tackle a huge job.

 So here is the result of a random creative moment while watching TV this week, freshly archived, processed and then published.
 I’m calling it ‘Spaceman’.